-When dealing with asbestos self-employed persons (and employers) must eliminate, so far as reasonably practicable, the exposure of persons at the workplace to asbestos fibres arising from the work they are undertaking.
-If it is not reasonably practicable to eliminate that exposure, you must ensure that you reduce the exposure so far as is reasonably practicable.
+When dealing with asbestos self-employed persons (and employers) must eliminate, so far as reasonably practicable, the exposure of persons at the workplace to airborne asbestos fibres arising from the work they are undertaking.
+This includes any member of the public or other person accessing the workplace.
+If it is not reasonably practicable to eliminate that exposure, they must reduce the exposure, so far as is reasonably practicable.

-Generally a self-employed person must also meet the same requirements as employers with regard to:
+In many cases, a self-employed person must meet the same requirements as employers, for example with regard to the:

 - disposal of asbestos waste

 Reviewed 28 October 2019